 “How are you going to avoid it?”

 He jumps out my window and pretends to swan dive off my roof.
 I jump out after him, expecting to see him splattered on the ground.
 Instead, he swings back towards me on a branch, laughing at my concern.
 He wants to stay a kid as long as possible.
-I worry he’ll kill himself, rather than grow up.
-I’m sure that pot lets him suspend belief that he must get older.
+I worry he will kill himself, rather than grow up.
+I am sure that pot lets him suspend belief that he must get older.
 I avoid smoking with him on the grounds that it interferes with my swim training.
 He tries working his spell over me, as he does with the other kids.
 When it doesn’t work, he pushes me away from his deeper feelings.
 All the homosexual teasing and acting out is repressed.
 We catch each other checking each other out at odd times.
 I know his charms still have power over me.

 Tina and I talk weekly, but that closeness we had in New York is not growing.
 She tries by thanking me for all I did for Tito.
 I’m not after gratitude.
 She refuses to discuss Scott and Lydia’s problem, for fear of creating suspicions in her dad’s mind.
 I remember what Lydia’s said about being fully honest with Tina about my gay experiences.
 Not sensing the growing trust and closeness needed to expose myself, I hold back, which she senses.
 I trust that our real time together is in the future.
-I worry that this lack of maturity may mean we’ll never share that future.
+I worry that this lack of maturity may mean we will never share that future.

 “No way, “ I object, “They’ll just send me home.”